saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 ![](WrittenSummary_files/figure-gfm/facility-1.png)<!-- -->

-The purpose of the above graph is to highlight the stark different in the y-axis for each facet.
-The y-axis shows no show percentage, which captures the percentage of appointments that are missed, e.g., clients do not show up for their appointments.
-The facet is facility, such as the “Center Mall Office” and “Omaha (Blondo) Reporting Center.”
-The graph shows significant differences in no show percentage by facility.
+The purpose of the above graph is to highlight the stark difference in the y-axis for each facet.
+The y-axis shows no-show percentage, which captures the percentage of missed appointments, e.g., clients do not show up for their appointments.
+The facet is facility, such as the "Center Mall Office" and "Omaha (Blondo) Reporting Center."
+The graph shows significant differences in no-show percentage by the facility.
-The range itself varies from around 5% to almost 30%, depending on the facility.
+Depending on the facility, the range itself varies from around 5% to almost 30%.
 The plot also separates out job function since it has a significant effect on no show percentage and tends to drop from Therapist I to Therapist II.

-The takeaway is that no show percentage is tightly related to the facility.
+The takeaway is that the no-show percentage is tightly related to the facility.
 This means that the rate at which clients skip or miss appointments is tightly coupled with the specific facility.
 This means that some facilities show much higher rates of appointment misses than others.
-For example, the Gendler HFS location should expect very high appointment no shows, up to 25% contrasted with the Sarpy location that averages fewer than 10% no shows.
+For example, the Gendler HFS location should expect very high appointment no-shows, up to 25%, contrasted with the Sarpy location that averages fewer than 10% no-shows.

 HFS should seek to understand why location is closely coupled to missing appointments.
 This might be related to particular locations being more difficult to access, such as difficult traffic or limited parking.
-On the other hand, each location might have very different populations, whether via ethnicity or financial differences that provide different levels of privilege, which in turn affect client’s ability to allocate time for appointments.
+On the other hand, each location might have very different populations, whether via ethnicity or financial differences, that provide different levels of privilege, affecting the client's ability to allocate time for appointments.
 Further research should seek to understand what about location or the clients that visit these locations affect missed appointments.